 Alzheimer’s disease can trigger changes in your loved one’s vision, such as color perception, peripheral vision, motion detection, and depth perception.
 Getting annual Alzheimer eye tests will help you detect and treat the early signs of eyesight problems sooner.
 Read more to learn about the eyesight related problems that Alzheimer’s can cause.

-A person’s eyesight can identify the disease even before they develop the symptoms.
-If the retinal nerve of the eye that comes out of the brain becomes narrower, they may have the onset of Alzheimer’s disease.
-The beta-amyloid protein accumulation in the brain is the first noticeable sign of Alzheimer.
-They start to develop 15 to 20 years before the onset of the Alzheimer’s and can be identified through brain imaging technique.
+A person's eyesight can identify the disease even before they develop the symptoms.
+If the retinal nerve of the eye that comes out of the brain becomes narrower, they may have the onset of Alzheimer's disease.
+The beta-amyloid protein accumulation in the brain is the first noticeable sign of Alzheimer's.
+They start to develop 15 to 20 years before the onset of Alzheimer's and can be identified through brain imaging techniques.

 The thickness of the retina can be examined to confirm the disease, as patients with Alzheimer's disease will have thinner retina.
 You can experience blurry vision, which leads to the loss of sharpness of eyesight, making the objects you see appear out of focus or foggy.

 An Alzheimer’s patient can experience four common vision deficits, which can cause them to make mistakes in perceptions, including: